getporter/porter/docs/content/cli/bundles_archive.md

       --cnab-file string   Path to the CNAB bundle.json file.
   -f, --file porter.yaml   Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
   -h, --help               help for archive
+  -t, --tag string         Use a bundle in an OCI registry specified by the given tag
 ```

 ### Options inherited from parent commands